aleksessex/chrome-vote-swapper/README.md

 ## How to customize

 Modify variables `a` and `b` in `swap-candidate.js` to whichever strings you wish to swap and update the `document.URL.indexOf` to the URL of the site you wish to test on.

+## Acknowledgements
+The idea of an in-browser vote swapping plugin was inspired by [Kev Creechan](https://github.com/RawInfoSec/chrome-ext-poc).